 His contingency should the WBC fail to sanction the fight, Maskaev has obligations to mandatories, will be to prevent Joe Calzaghe, the previously jilted Super-Middleweight champion, surpassing his record 20 defences.
 Spurious reasoning given Calzaghe only held the WBO belt until the victory over Lacy.

 Quite how Bernard keeps both options open given his need to bulk up to heavyweight from his present weight of 180lbs is difficult to fathom.
-But then Hopkins has rarely played by the rules…though there was that Hakkar defence.
+But then Hopkins has rarely played by the rules.

-The news he may fight for another “three or four years” an equal cause for concern as the sport battles to uncover the young diamonds to belatedly replace the ever-ageing chorus line presently sustained.
+The news he may fight for another “three or four years” an equal cause for concern as the sport battles to uncover the young diamonds to belatedly replace this ever-ageing chorus line.